The world is huge

 Make Sure Your Seatback TV Works

 Got a long-haul flight and don’t want to be stuck staring into space for hours?
-Make sure that your seatback TV is working.
-If you’ve drawn the broken machine, the flight attendant may be able to move you to another seat so that you can enjoy the in-flight entertainment (instead of sadly trying to watch your neighbor’s screen).
+Check to make sure your seatback TV is working.
+If you’ve drawn the broken machine, the flight attendant may be able to move you to another seat so that you can still enjoy the in-flight entertainment, saving you from trying to discreetly watch your neighbor’s screen.

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.